RP8844/sql-challenge/README.md

 8. List the frequency counts, in descending order, of all the employee last names (how many employees share each last name).

-Resources: Tutors: Sharon Colson, 1 x ASK BCS assistant, Module 9 in class activities, Class instructor, Arooj A Qureshi, TA Instructor: Abdo.
+# Resources:
+1. Tutors: Sharon Colson
+2. 1 x ASK BCS assistant
+3. Module 9 in class activities
+4. Class Instructor: Arooj A Qureshi
+5. TA Instructor: Abdo